 Herbicides:

 Herbicide detections were low compared to other pesticide classes, making up 6.9% of all pesticide detections.
-No herbicide contributed more than 1,000 points to the HQ; only Metolachlor was detected above 1,000 ppb in samples (Table 1).
+No herbicide contributed more than 1,000 points to the HQ; only Metolachlor was detected above 1,000 ppb in 2 of 6 samples testing positive for the product (Table 1).

 Morbitidy and residue level associations:

-Apiary inspectors who collected the bee bread samples analyzed the colonies for overt symptoms of common honey bee diseases.
-Only one disease, the fungal disease Chalkbrood (causal agent), was found at prevelance levels high enough to conduct meanginful comparsions between symptomatic and non-symptomatic disease (Traynor et al in press).
+Apiary inspectors who collected the bee bread samples inspected colonies for overt symptoms of common honey bee diseases.
+Only one disease, the fungal disease Chalkbrood (Ascosphaera apis), was found at prevelance levels high enough to conduct meanginful comparsions between symptomatic and non-symptomatic disease (Traynor et al in press).
 Fungicide HQ was elevated in samples collected from apairies with at least one colony positive for chalkbrood (HQFung = 1.76 ± 0.6) compared to samples taken from apiaires with no evidence of infection (HQFung = 0.56 ± 0.21; F1,466 = 3.86, p = 0.050).

-The majority of bee bread samples analyzed for pesticide residues also had corresponding samples of adult honey bees taken to measure Varroa infestation per 100 bees (VPB) and Nosema prevalence and load (n = 625).
+The majority of bee bread samples analyzed for pesticide residues also had corresponding samples of adult honey bees taken to measure Varroa infestation per 100 bees and Nosema prevalence and load (n = 625).
 Stored pollen collected from apiaries with undetectable Varroa contained on average 1.71 ± 0.15 different varroacides, higher than all other groups (Fig. 7, top row).
 While the mean points contributed to the HQ by these varroacides was below 40 for all infestation levels, varroacides contributed significantly more points to colonies with zero varroa than in colonies with detectable levels of varroa infestation (Fig. 7, bottom row).

-We compared the total HQ contributed from all pesticide residues detected in bee bread across different Varroa infestation levels and found it elevated in apiaries that had 10-25 VPB, where the mean HQ (898.2 ± 172.6), was 3x higher than all other groups (Fig. 8, top row).
-The main contributor to this elevated HQ score in the 10-25 VPB were insecticides, contributing on average 95% of the HQ points to the samples total HQ score (F4,613=3.81, p = 0.005).
+We compared the total HQ contributed from all pesticide residues detected in bee bread across different Varroa infestation levels and found it elevated in apiaries that had 10-25 varroa per 100 bees, where the mean HQ (898.2 ± 172.6), was 3x higher than all other groups (Fig. 8, top row).
+The main contributor to this elevated HQ score in the colonies with mite infestation levels of 10-25 mites per 100 bees were insecticides, contributing on average 95% of the HQ points to the samples total HQ score (F4,613=3.81, p = 0.005).
 However, these elevated HQ levels were not due to increased numbers of different pesticides.
 In fact apiaries with lower Varroa levels had greater pesticide residue diversity in their bee bread (Fig. 8, bottom row).
 This pattern of higher residue diversity in samples taken from apiaries with zero mite loads, was consistent across many pesticide classes including fungicides (F4,613 = 4.42, p = 0.0016), herbicides (F4,613 = 8.83, p < 0.0001), and varroacides (F4,613 = 7.99, p < 0.0001), but not insecticides (F4,613 = 1.76, p = 0.1359), including neonicotinoids (F4,613 = 1.86, p = 0.1165), which remained below 1 product detected per sample for insecticides and 0.25 for neonicotinoids across all varroa infestation groupings (Fig. 9).

 The HQ score from all pesticides did not differ between sample groups by their Nosema spore load, nor did it differ for any of the individual pesticide classes.
-However, the mean number of different pesticide residues detected differed between samples collected from apiaries grouped by different Nosema threshold levels; bees free of Nosema had 30% fewer pesticide residues compared to bees with Nosema.
+However, the mean number of different pesticide residues detected differed between samples collected from apiaries grouped by different Nosema threshold levels; apiaries with bees free of Nosema had 30% fewer pesticide residues compared to apiaries with bees with detectable Nosema infections.
 A similar pattern was seen with fungicides, while varroacide residues had a similar but non-significant trend (p < 0.10).
 Neonicotinoids, in contrast, did not vary across Nosema levels (Fig. 10).

 Geospatial Analysis: